 The accompanying unaudited interim financial statements of Treasury Metals Inc. were prepared by management in accordance with International Financial Reporting Standards.
-The most significant of these standards have been set out in the December 31, 2010 audited financial statements.
-Only changes in accounting policies have been disclosed in these unaudited interim financial statements.
+The most significant of these standards have been set out in the December 31, 2010 audited financial statements and in the notes 2 and 17 of these unaudited interim financial statements.
+Any applicable changes in accounting policies have also been disclosed in these unaudited interim financial statements.
 Management acknowledges responsibility for the preparation and presentation of the unaudited interim financial statements, including responsibility for significant accounting judgments and estimates and the choice of accounting principles and methods that are appropriate to the Company's circumstances.